 Citizens’ Electric Company of Lewisburg, PA is an investor-owned electric utility and is regulated by the Pennsylvania Public Utility Commission.
-The service area encompasses approximately 55 square miles of territory in the borough of Lewisburg, Buffalo, East Buffalo and small portions of Kelly and West Buffalo Townships in Union County as well as a very small portion of West Chillisquaque Township in Northumberland County.
+The service area encompasses approximately 55 square miles of territory in the borough of Lewisburg, Buffalo, East Buffalo and small portions of Kelly and West Buffalo Townships in Union County.

 Operating one 69,000 volt substation and approximately 214 miles of 12,470 volt overhead and underground distribution lines, Citizens’ delivers nearly 175,000,000 kilowatt hours of highly reliable electricity annually.